ethanfuerst/mpg-dashboard/README.md

 # mpg_data

-My mission for this project is to see how my miles per gallon fluctuates over the year and throughout the seasons.
-Once I have enough data, I'd like to how my miles per gallon changes with the weather in Austin, TX.
-I'd also like to see how the price of a gallon of gas changes over time.
+My mission for this project is to build a dashboard using Plotly and Dash that will showcase the miles per gallon data from my car.
+Each time I fill up my car I record the miles I have driven since I last filled up, the gallons of gas I'm putting in my car, the price of the gas, and the date.
+With just this data, I'm able to create a lot of cool insights!

 [Here](https://tidbitstatistics-mpg-dash.herokuapp.com/) is a link to the dashboard for this project